 If you’re on the fence about VPNs or have never heard of them before now, they are a safe and helpful resource!

 Need An Alternative Language Learning Tool?
 Try The Ling App!

-Now would you consider to learn languages with Netflix?
-If you’re part of the 72% of the population that doesn’t have a Netflix account, not to worry.
+Now would you consider learning languages with Netflix?
+If you’re part of the 72% of the population that doesn’t have a Netflix account, not worry.
 We have the perfect alternative if you’re looking for another tool that still makes studying languages easy and fun.

 The app is also available in both the App Store and Google Play, so nothing is stopping you from downloading it.
 In terms of the app’s actual hardware, Ling is known for running smoothly, offering clear, crisp audio, and being easy to navigate.
 Whether you’re 16 or 60, you can use Ling!

 Apart from the app, Ling has a huge language blog filled with thousands of content related to different languages, countries, cultures, food, and more!
 If you’re ever unsure about anything or interested in learning more, all you have to do is head to the blog.